jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 ----------

-### Extra challenge task
+### Extra challenge tasks

-The hyperlinks for the image sources all open in the same tab as your map.
+1. The hyperlinks for the image sources all open in the same tab as your map.
 It might be better to open them in a new tab instead.
 Check out at the [W3Schools target reference](https://www.w3schools.com/tags/att_a_target.asp){:target="_blank"}.
 Add the target `_blank` to each anchor tag so the links will open in a new tab.
+2. Add a "next" button somewhere static on the page _or_ to each popup.
+Set that button to call a function that opens the popup for the next marker and jumps or flies to it.
+Use the buttons to cycle through all your markers.